Cooper Hoffman: Career

-In 2025, Hoffman starred in The Long Walk based on the novel by Stephen King and directed by Francis Lawrence, who had previously worked with Hoffman's late father.
-About taking the role of a young man grieving from the loss of his father like Hoffman had himself, Hoffman said: "When your trauma is on display for the world, there's no actually hiding it...
+In 2025, Hoffman starred in The Long Walk based on the 1979 novel by Stephen King and directed by Francis Lawrence.

+Hoffman related his character's grief over the loss of his father to his own experience.
+Hoffman said: "When your trauma is on display for the world, there's no actually hiding it...
 I might as well talk about it or I might as well put it into something.
 Because if I keep hiding it and running from it, that’s not fair to anyone else who has gone through that... hopefully someone else watches it and goes, He sees me, he understands me and that's, in my opinion, the only reason to do any sort of art."

+In 2025, Hoffman starred as Ari Zimmer in Maude Apatow’s feature directorial debut, Poetic License, alongside Andrew Barth Feldman and Leslie Mann.

+In 2026, Hoffman starred as Elliot in Gregg Araki's erotic thriller, I Want Your Sex.

+In June 2026, it was announced Hoffman would star in Hulu's drama pilot Durango.

+Personal life

+Hoffman is currently in a relationship with his Poetic License co-star Nico Parker.
+The two met while filming the movie and reportedly fell in love.

+Several weeks after filming ended, Parker visited Hoffman in New York, where she met Hoffman's mother Mimi O'Donnell, and Hoffman asked Parker to be his girlfriend.